 Contractors come in all shapes and sizes.
-From small “Chuck in the truck” type operations to very large national companies like those advertised on TV.
-Most home improvement projects cost thousands of dollars and as a result, most homeowners are anxious about choosing the contractor that’s right for them and their project.
+From small “Chuck in the truck” type operations to very large national, multimillion dollar companies.
+Home improvement projects cost thousands of dollars.
+Understandably most homeowners are anxious about choosing the contractor that’s right for them and their project.
 Let’s take a look at what you can probably expect from each type of contractor…

-We all have the ability to know when something feels right.
-It’s called a “gut feeling”.
+We all tell when something feels right – a gut feeling or intuition.
 Always go with that.
 If you’re excited by a low price but nervous about whether you’ll get a good installation or be able to reach the contractor after the sale, trust your gut.
 If you feel anxious during the sales presentation of one of the big companies, trust your gut.
 Buyers remorse lasts a long time.